srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     sensorID = 'VSLog'
     ```

-    This query ensures that only messages with the `sensorID` message property set to `VSLog` will be routed to the storage endpoint.
+    This query ensures that only messages with the `sensorID` application property set to `VSLog` will be routed to the storage endpoint.

 1. To save this route, click **Save**.